truenas/documentation/content/SCALE/SCALECLIReference/Account/CLIgroup.md

 {{< include file="/_includes/CLI/CLIGuideWIP.md" type="page" >}}

-The **group** namespace contains 8 commands and is based on functions found in the SCALE API and web UI.
+The **group** namespace contains eight commands and is based on functions found in the SCALE API and web UI.
 It provides access to group account creation, configuration, and management.

 You can enter commands from the main CLI prompt or from the system namespace prompt.